Stay Away from Dr. Lorraine Day

 Lorraine Jeanette Day, M.D., would like you to believe that she has discovered the answer to cancer.
 She would also like you to believe that her experience as a patient has qualified her to give advice about cancer.
-She warns people not to trust the medical profession and claims that all drugs can cause cancer.
+She warns people not to trust the medical profession.
 Her Web site states that "the entire foundation of conventional medicine is based on ERROR."
 Her videotapes state that standard cancer treatment has never cured anyone and that nobody should undergo chemotherapy and radiation for any cancer .
 She claims that (a) all cancers are essentially the same; (b) the basic cause is weakness of the immune system; and (c) her diet-centered program cures people by strengthening their immune system .
 She states that, "All diseases are caused by a combination of three factors: malnutrition, dehydration, and stress."
 She tells people that, "Drugs never cure disease; they only change the form and location of the disease."
 She claims that "sugar is as addictive as cocaine" and paralyzes the immune system for four hours" after eating it .
 She claims that "osteoporosis is not caused by lack of calcium" and that "the more milk you drink, the more osteoporotic you become."
 She spouts long lists of health problems that she claims are caused by commonly used foods and drugs .
 She also advises against vaccination and the use of standard treatment for Attention Deficit/Hyperactivity Disorder .
 She speaks eloquently and from the heart, but her tapes contain hundreds of factual errors and far-fetched claims.
 In my opinion, her advice is untrustworthy and is particularly dangerous to people with cancer.
 She is also a rabid antisemite.

 Dr. Day graduated from the University of California, San Francisco, School of Medicine in 1969 and then trained in orthopedic surgery at two San Francisco hospitals.
 Her Web site states that she subsequently became an associate professor and vice chairman of the department of orthopedics at the UCSF medical school and chief of orthopedic surgery at San Francisco General Hospital.
 During the mid-1980s, she received considerable media attention related to the risk of acquiring AIDS through exposure to the blood of AIDS patients during trauma surgery.
 Her book AIDS: What the Government Isn't Telling You, states that in 1989 she resigned from her jobs because she thought the risk of getting AIDS was too high .